Intolerance Tests Transformed This Family’s Health

-In the interest of balance though I want to start by sharing registered Dietitian, Laura Clark of LEC Nutrition‘s professional opinion on intolerance tests,
+In the interest of balance though, I want to start by sharing registered Dietitian, Laura Clark of LEC Nutrition‘s professional opinion on intolerance tests,

 ‘Food intolerance tests tend to look at IGg antibodies.
 These are released by the body in response to exposure to a food so do not necessarily indicate an intolerance.
 It’s important to consider the whole picture and not alter the diet based only on results from these tests.
 The best way to know for sure is to exclude a food for a short period of time and then reintroduce.
 Seek advice from a dietitian to ensure the diet is not nutritionally compromised’.

 Oliver’s results came back with an egg intolerance and Xander, cows’ milk.
 They both instantly felt better after cutting out these foods.
-As in within a day.
+As in, within a day.

 Xander, who was on antibiotics frequently prior to the tests, has not yet suffered an infection in three months since we’ve switched to dairy-free foods.

-Oliver has equally felt better, only complaining of feeling sick when he ate a Yorkshire pudding we forgot had egg in it!
+Oliver has equally felt better, only complaining of feeling sick when he ate a Yorkshire pudding that we forgot had egg in it!

 The amber list saw cow’s milk, garlic and lentils, which I now eat in moderation.

-I’ll be honest, the first week was hard-going and some of my symptoms felt worse before they improved (I was reassured this was normal) but by week two I felt better than before, both emotionally as well as physically.
+I’ll be honest, the first week was hard-going and some of my symptoms felt worse before they improved (I was reassured this was normal) but by week two I felt better than ever, both emotionally as well as physically.
 It was like a fog had lifted mentally.

 2 months in, I reintroduced some cow’s milk products, and as I’m originally Greek, a little garlic ( I can’t not) but I’ve yet to eat any red trigger foods in three months and I feel a million times better for it.